20+ Best Sales Engineer Interview Questions & Answers

 14. Tell us what you know about our most recently launched product.

 The answer the interviewee gives should reflect both a sales and marketing knowledge of the product, as well as significant insight into the mechanics of the product.
-This shows that they have done their research and are going into the company with some context, rather than completely in the dark.
+This shows that they have done their research and are going into the company with some context, rather than completely dark.

 15. What is the ultimate example of excellent customer service?